Are you looking for the best code editors to edit WordPress theme files?

 5. BBEdit

 BBEdit is a beautiful code and HTML editor for Mac.
-It comes with all the advanced features of a powerful code editor.
+It has all the advanced features of a powerful code editor.

 6. UltraEdit